lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 - **Contained complexity**: New complexity is isolated in VaultHub and vault implementations, while Lido Core adds only essential external share accounting functions.
 - **Preserved invariants**: Core protocol invariants around deposits, withdrawals, and rebasing remain unchanged; external shares are handled as a parallel accounting system.
 - **Agnostic to vault logic**: Lido Core doesn't need to understand vault-specific logic, strategies, or operational details—it only enforces the global backing invariant.
-- **Audit efficiency**: The limited surface area of changes to critical contracts reduces audit complexity and security risk compared to a full protocol redesign.

 ## Backward compatibility